 What Does It Mean?

 There are a number of pretty clear conclusions that can be drawn from these tests.
-To put it simply, when it comes to taste, there's this simple relationship: Boosterism > Tasting = Feeling, meaning that while there are an equal number of people who are affected by the flavor of Coke as there are affected by the feel of the container, both of these groups are eclipsed once you add in knowledge of the product's provenance.
+To put it simply, when it comes to taste, there's this simple relationship: Boosterism > Tasting = Feeling, meaning that while there are an equal number of people who are affected by the flavor of Coke as there are affected by the feel of the container, both of these groups are eclipsed once you add in the knowledge of the product's provenance.
 Those folks who prefer Mexican Coke (like myself), really just like the idea of Mexican Coke—whether it's because they think real sugar is tastier/healthier than corn syrup, whether it's because Mexican Coke is more expensive and harder to find, thus more valuable, whether it's because of its exoticism, whatever the reason—strip away the Mexicanness of it, and suddenly it's a lot less appealing.

 This is not all that surprising to me, given some pretty similar results in taste tests past.
 What was surprising was that after the Mexicanity of the Coke was removed, people actually preferred the flavor of American Coke.

-So, Coca-Cola Company, here is what you need to do to provide your valued customers with the ultimate Coke experience: Bottle American HFCS-sweetened Coke in Mexican Coke bottles, and just tell everyone it comes from Mexico. ¡Que refresco!
+So, Coca-Cola Company, here is what you need to do to provide your valued customers with the ultimate Coke experience: Bottle American HFCS-sweetened Coke in Mexican Coke bottles, and just tell everyone it comes from Mexico.

-There are many questions left unanswered here: does glass insulate better than aluminum, and does that have an effect?
+There are many questions left unanswered here: Does glass insulate better than aluminum, and does that have an effect?
 How about plastic?
 What about storage conditions—can light affect flavor?
 What about quantity?
 Our tasters were taking sips.
 Would their opinions change if they had to drink an entire portion?
 And for some of us, more importantly, what about Diet Coke vs. Coke Light?

 The universe never ceases to amaze with the number of questions it can throw your way.
-Now, I've gotta go run around the block a few times to work off the massive caffeine shakes I've built up.
+Now, I've gotta go running around the block a few times to work off the massive caffeine shakes I've built up.